 "What?"
 The look on her face that showed her heart dropping made his plummet through the floor—well, ground.

 "I can't leave Egypt.
 I love being here too much."

 "Oh."
 She shifted so she sat up a little bit.
 "That's all right.
 I understand."

 "Luna, I…I won't go home there.
 I will come home to you.
 You…are my home," he mumbled quickly, reddening like a gawky teenager.

 She blinked, her face burning the same shade of red.
 But she smiled.
 "Then lucky you.
 I was just thinking I'd like to move to Egypt, Mr. Bumbling Curse-Breaker.
 Funny what a kiss can do. … May I have another?"

-*SQUEEEE!* SEE WHAT LOOKING FOR RANDOM PAIRINGS DOES TO YOU?
-XD No, siriusly.
-Billuna popped into my head, so I searched for it on the site.
-Only "Bill's Wedding" –as mentioned in my opening note above –appeared.
-Now, after being inspired by that story to write a Billuna, there are TWO on the site!
-Haha!
-And it was fun to write, though I didn't expect it to be a bit fluffy at the end… Actually, I originally intended for this to be bittersweet and for him to return to Fleur, but I'm glad the one-shot developed a mind of its own.
+XD Billuna popped into my head, so I searched for it on the site.
+Only "Bill's Wedding" by Hades'Queen appeared.
+Now, after being inspired by that story to write a Billuna, there are TWO on the site, and this is for you, Hades'Queen!
+And it was fun to write, though I didn't expect it to be a bit fluffy at the end… Actually, I originally intended for this to be bittersweet and for him to return to Fleur, but I'm glad the oneshot developed a mind of its own.

 So review!
-And go check out the only other Billuna story on the site to this date of this story –May 2010 –"Bill's Wedding" by Hades'Queen.
+And go check out the only other Billuna story on the site to the date of this story—May 2010—"Bill's Wedding" by Hades'Queen.